sinequa/sba-angular/docs/modules/components/vis-timeline.md

 Please checkout the [reference documentation]({{site.baseurl}}components/modules/VisTimelineModule.html) auto-generated from source code.

+Also checkout the official documentation of the [Vis Timeline](https://visjs.github.io/vis-timeline/docs/timeline/) library, as well as the Git repository of the [ngx-vis](https://github.com/visjs/ngx-vis) library.

 ## Features

-This module includes a sample Timeline visualization for dates and events, based on the [Vis library](https://visjs.org/).
-The timeline can display punctual dates (generic events) or events (dates associated to an event name).
+This module includes a sample Timeline visualization for dates and events, based on the [Vis library](https://visjs.org/) and its Angular adapter [ngx-vis](https://github.com/visjs/ngx-vis).
+The timeline can display punctual *dates* (generic events) or *events* (dates associated to an event name).

 The module only includes one component, which can be used as is, or more probably taken as a starting point for further development using the Vis library API.